michelreifenrath/inventree_order_calculator_streamlit/README.md

 - Displays the parts that need to be ordered, **grouped by the initial input assembly**, with color-highlighted headers for each group.
 - Allows downloading the **grouped order list** (including input assembly information) as a CSV file.
 - Uses Streamlit caching to optimize performance by reducing redundant API calls.
+- Includes parts currently on Purchase Orders with statuses "Pending" (10), "Placed" (20), or "On Hold" (25) in the stock availability calculation.

 ## Project Structure